- Can I enroll without choosing a major?

 If you have already earned baccalaureate degree, you’ll have the core curriculum requirements waived if pursuing a second baccalaureate degree.

 The term "residency" is used to describe how long a student should maintain continuous enrollment at their degree granting institution to qualify for the rights, privileges and representation of earning that institution’s degree.
-The residency requirement for baccalaureate and associate degrees is that the final 30 semester hours must be completed at the College in order to fulfill the residency requirement.
+The residency requirement for baccalaureate and associate degrees is that the final 30 semester hours must be completed at the University in order to fulfill the residency requirement.
 Only courses taken at the Mount and through the Consortium qualify for residency.

 You’ll receive a Mount Web password/PIN, which along with your Mount ID number, are the "keys" to your 24/7 access to Mount academic, financial and registration records.
 Dates, times and procedures for Web registration are published in each semester’s or term’s class schedule.
 In-person registration support is provided in the Conlan Center, Student Administrative Services.
 You’ll also have full access to your grades via the Web.
 Grade reports are mailed only by written request to the Registrar’s Office.

 Academic transcripts may be obtained by written request to the Registrar’s Office, the Conlan Center.
 A student’s signature is required to release his/her transcript.
-Transcripts are issued only after all financial obligations to the College have been fulfilled.
+Transcripts are issued only after all financial obligations to the University have been fulfilled.
 Transcript processing time is one to three days.

-In compliance with the Family Educational Rights and Privacy Act of 1974, grades and other information about your academic progress, financial status, conduct on campus, and medical records are not released to individuals or organizations outside the College without your written consent.
+In compliance with the Family Educational Rights and Privacy Act of 1974, grades and other information about your academic progress, financial status, conduct on campus, and medical records are not released to individuals or organizations outside the University without your written consent.